 The Prehistoric Indian Village on the shores of Lake Mitchell is the only active archaeological site in South Dakota that is open to the public.
-Inside the Thomsen Center Archaeology students and interns uncover clues about the people who lived here 1,000 years ago.
+Inside the Thomsen Center Archeodome, summer visitors can watch archaeology students and interns uncover clues about the people who lived here 1,000 years ago.